rwaldron/johnny-five/docs/multi-mpl3115a2.md

 board.on("ready", function() {
   var multi = new five.Multi({
     controller: "MPL3115A2",
-    // change altitudeOffset with whatever is reported
+    // Change `elevation` with whatever is reported
     // on http://www.whatismyelevation.com/.
     // `12` is the elevation (meters) for where I live in Brooklyn
-    altitudeOffset: 12,
+    elevation: 12,
   });

   multi.on("change", function() {